thesrikarpaida/Network-Programming-Notes/README.md

 Datagram Sockets (UDP) - `SOCK_DGRAM`

 ### Byte Order Conversion
 Byte order is the order in which the sequential bytes are stored in a hex number.
 There are 2 types of byte orders: Little Endian and Big Endian.
 Consider a 4 byte number, `0xdeadb33f`.
 In Big Endian, it is stored as the four sequential bytes in this order, `de`, `ad`, `b3`, `3f`.
-In Little Endian, it is stored in the opposite order, `3f`, `b3`, `ad`, `de`, i.e., the little end is stored first.
+In Little Endian, it is stored in the opposite order, `3f`, `b3`, `ad`, `de`, i.e., the little end is stored first. <br>
 The Network Byte order is always Big Endian, i.e., the network transmissions always happen with data stored in that order.
-The host byte order in most systems is Little Endian.
+The host byte order in most systems is Little Endian.<br>
 When doing network data transmission, we must convert the data we input into network byte order from host byte order.
 We can convert 4 bytes (or short), and 8 bytes (or long).
 There are functions to do that: `h` for host, `to` for to, `n` for network, `s` for short and `l` for long.